VexizzPhatatic79/tyy/README.md

     if isThrowEnabled then
         local closestPlayer = getClosestPlayer()
-        if closestPlayer and closestPlayer.Character and closestPlayer.Character:FindFirstChild("HumanoidRootPart") then -- Move towards the closest player and throw boom humanoidRootPart.CFrame = CFrame.new(closestPlayer.Character.HumanoidRootPart.Position + Vector3.new(0, 3, 0))
+        if closestPlayer and closestPlayer.Character and closestPlayer.Character:FindFirstChild("HumanoidRootPart") then -- Move to the closest player's position and throw boom humanoidRootPart.CFrame = CFrame.new(closestPlayer.Character.HumanoidRootPart.Position + Vector3.new(0, 3, 0))

-            -- Replace this part with your own throwing logic local throwEvent = game.ReplicatedStorage:FindFirstChild("ThrowEvent") -- Replace with correct event if throwEvent then
+            -- Adjust the actual throwing logic here local throwEvent = game.ReplicatedStorage:FindFirstChild("ThrowEvent") -- Make sure the event is correct if throwEvent then
                 throwEvent:FireServer(closestPlayer.Character) -- Fire the event towards the closest player else